 Smoked cream cheese is one of the easiest and most delicious appetizer recipes out there.
 If you haven’t tried this one yet, then you are in for a treat!

-Yes, we jumped at the chance to try out this trending smoked cream cheese, and let’s just say we were skeptical at first, but wow, was it delicious!
-If you need an appetizer for your next barbecue, consider giving this smoky, creamy, delicious recipe a try.
-Don’t worry, this smoked cream cheese isn’t over the top smoky.
-We were able to strike the perfect balance of smoke to creamy goodness in just 2 hours.
+Yes, we jumped at the chance to try out this trending Tik Tok sensation, and let’s just say we were skeptical at first, but wow, was it delicious!
+If you need an easy and inexpensive appetizer for your next barbecue, consider giving this smoky, creamy, delicious recipe a try.
+Don’t worry, this cream cheese isn’t over the top smoky.
+We were able to strike the perfect balance of smoke flavor and creamy goodness in just 2 hours.
+It is particularly easy on a pellet grill.Jump to Recipe

 What you’ll need:

 Typically, this recipe is seasoned with dry ranch dressing seasoning mix or dry onion soup mix.
-You can certainly go that route, but we wanted a more BBQ flavor profile for our smoked cream cheese.
+You can certainly go that route, but we wanted a more BBQ flavor profile.
 We used our popular Kansas City Rub for this recipe.
 Trust us when we say that you’ll want to make up a good amount of this rub to keep on hand.
 It’s one of our favorites to use on ribs and low and slow pork shoulder.

 How to make smoked cream cheese:

 Gather your ingredients.
-We recommend using regular, full-fat cream cheese, and cannot comment on how well low-fat, whipped, or light cream cheese will turn out.
-Our guess is that the lighter versions will release water as it cooks, and that could interfere with the smoking process.
+We recommend using regular, full-fat cream cheese, and cannot comment on how well low-fat, whipped, or light versions will turn out.
+Our guess is that the lighter versions will release water as they cook, and that could interfere with the smoking process.

-Prepare your grill or smoker for 200 degrees F. We used a pellet smoker for this recipe, and it worked beautifully.
+Prepare your grill or smoker for 225 degrees F. We used a pellet smoker for this recipe, and it worked beautifully.
+However, you can use any type of smoker for this recipe.
 If you want to add extra wood chips, we recommend maple, alder, or oak.
-For smoked cream cheese with a little more zazz, use hickory or mesquite wood, or a mixture of milder and heavier wood flavors.
+For a more robust flavor, use hickory or mesquite wood, or a mixture of milder and heavier wood flavors.

 Apply the Rub: